A Pride of Satellites in the Constellation Leo? Discovery of the Leo VI Milky Way Satellite Galaxy with DELVE Early Data Release 3: Discussion

 Another signature of a tidally disrupting system is the presence of a velocity gradient in its member stars. \CYTone{Figure \ref{Figure:Tides} illustrates the radial velocity of the spectroscopically confirmed member stars of Leo VI as a function of its on-sky position and distance along the semi-major axis.
-To measure the velocity gradient of the system, we use a linear model to fit the radial velocity of the Leo VI's members stars as a function of its distance along the semi-major axis while taking account of intrinsic scatter.}

-\CYTtwo{Using \texttt{emcee} to sample the posterior of the linear model, we find a very large velocity gradient of \MEASUREMENT{$73^{+46}_{-48} $} km s$^{-1}$/deg, albeit with large uncertainties.
-However, the apparent non-zero velocity gradient measurement only has a marginal Bayes factor of \MEASUREMENT{3.1}.
-Moreover, if we remove the possible binary or non-member star \textit{Gaia} DR3 3993822949622182272 from our sample, the velocity gradient drops to \MEASUREMENT{$34^{+52}_{-54} $} km s$^{-1}$/deg, with the non-zero velocity gradient model being disfavored at a Bayes factor of of 0.8.} Due to the small angular extent of Leo VI on the sky (\TABLEVALUE{$r_h = 2.84_{-0.9}^{+0.78}$ arcmin}), we are unable to conclusively determine the existance or absence of a velocity gradient, and thus more measurements of the Leo VI's members stars is needed to conclusively determine if Leo VI is tidally disrupting or not.
+To measure the velocity gradient of the system, we use a linear model to fit the radial velocity of the \CYTthree{9} Leo VI members stars as a function of its distance along the semi-major axis while taking account of intrinsic scatter.} \CYTthree{Using \texttt{emcee} to sample the posterior of the linear model, we find a large best-fit velocity gradient with large uncertainties, $\velgradval $ km s$^{-1}$/deg ($\velgraduval $ km s$^{-1}$/kpc).
+When performing a Bayesian Information Criterion test, we find that the non-zero velocity gradient model is mildly preferred over the zero velocity gradient model at $\Delta_{\rm BIC,01} = \velgradbic$.
+However, we note that as with the velocity dispersion analysis, the velocity gradient analysis is dominated by the three highest S/N stars, and that removing any of these stars from the sample has a large impact on the velocity gradient.
+For example, if we remove the member star \textit{Gaia} DR3 3993822949622182272 from our sample, the velocity gradient drops to $\velgradjackval $ km s$^{-1}$/deg ($\velgradjackuval $ km s$^{-1}$/kpc).
+Therefore, we caution that the apparent velocity gradient might be a product of small number statistics and that more measurements are needed.}

 \CYTtwo{Moreover, both observations of MW satellites \citep{Pace:2022} and N-body simulations \citep{Munoz:2008}} has found no strong correlation between the ellipticity of the system and whether it is tidal disrupting. \CYTone{\cite{Pace:2022} also observed that the } proper motion vector of \CYTone{highly elliptical} UFDs often aligns with its semi-major axis even for non-disrupting systems with large pericenters.